petermr/crops/README.md

 **2. DST-KARYA interns have created wikipages in this repository and have also uploaded their crop specific dictionaries into respective folder.
 Citrus, Malus and Oryza  dictionaries are not created.**

-**3. This repository also contains files such as binomial abbreviation (for abbreviation of scientific name) and TPS_EC (for TPS enzyme commission number) dictionaries**
+**3. "dictionaries" folder created by Sagar Jadhav and it contains README and xml dictionaries.**

 **4. "metadata analysis" folder created by Shweata Hegde and it contains README and metadata_analysis.py files.**

+**5. Sagar Jadhav ran metadata_analysis.py file and generated TPS sentences full search result.csv (present in this repo).
+Please, also refer https://github.com/petermr/CEVOpen/wiki/Scoping-through-TPS-Corpus for metadata analysis.

+**6. This repository also contains files such as
+TPS_EC (for TPS enzyme commission number) dictionaries and binomial abbreviation (for abbreviation of scientific name)**

-**5. "outreach" folder created by Shweata Hegde and it contains InCOB and Wikidata Conference presentations**
+**6. "outreach" folder created by Shweata Hegde and contains InCOB and Wikidata Conference presentations**

 ****